 Making of Gujiya primarily consists of three main steps:

-MAKING THE DOUGH - dough of gujiya is similar to a pastry dough, made with some flour and some fat.
+Prepare The Dough - dough of gujiya is similar to a pastry dough, made with some flour and some fat.
 Most pastry dough use butter, but for gujiya we use ghee (clarified butter).

 I have used brown sugar, feel free to use refined sugar or if you prefer sugar free add chopped dates and/or figs for desired sweetness.

-SOAKING IN SUGAR SYRUP (OPTIONAL) - This step is optional, soaking gujiya in sugar syrup makes the outer crust moist and sweet, as the crust is not sweet.
+Optional: Soak Gujiya in Sugar Syrup - This step is optional, soaking gujiya in sugar syrup makes the outer crust moist and sweet, as the crust is not sweet.

 In a mixing bowl, add all-purpose flour, ghee, pinch of salt.
 Mix the flour with your fingers.

-Gradually, add ice cold water, around ¼ cup or as needed to just combine the dough into a tight ball .
+Gradually, add ice-cold water, around ¼ cup or as needed to just combine the dough into a tight ball.
 Do NOT over knead the dough.

 Cover the dough with a clean kitchen towel and let it rest for 20 minutes.